 The administration produces a newsletter to keep students and parents informed of the things happening at school.
-Newsletters are e-mailed to parents with e-mail addresses.
+Newsletters are emailed to parents with email addresses.

-If you do not have an e-mail address, a hard copy can be sent home with your child.
+If you do not have an email address, a hard copy can be sent home with your child.
 Five times a year, students are given a printout of their status reports to be given to their parents.
 Two times a year, teachers write Personal Narratives that are sent home with the status report.
-Parent/Teacher conferences are held two times during the year.
+Parent/Teacher conferences are held two times during the year, and a student lead conference will be at the end of the 3rd quintile.